-OL-1.1-R3 The Package shall be installable at the users home institution and available at ALMA regional centers (both locally and remotely).
+- ${f OL-1.1-R2}$ All standard observing modes supported by ALMA must be processable by the Package.
+Priority: 1 - OL-1.1-R3 The Package shall be installable at the users home institution and available at ALMA regional centers (both locally and remotely).
 It shall be portable to supported platforms designated by the ALMA Project, including systems without network connections and laptops.

-OL-1.1-R4 The performance of the Package shall be quantifiable and commensurate with the data processing requirements of ALMA output at a given time.
-This will be benchmarked (e.g. "AIPSmarks") and reproduce accurately results for a fiducial set of reduction tasks on specified test data.
+OL-1.1-R4 The performance of the Package shall be quantifiable and commensurate with the data processing requirements of ALMA output and the scientific needs of users at a given time.
+The timing and reproducibility of results for a fiducial set of reduction tasks on specified test data will be benchmarked (e.g. "AIPSmarks") and compared against other packages and a list of benchmark specifications provided and maintained by the Project.